rockname/MastodonNormalizedCacheSample/README.md

 }
 ```

-Let's add the implementation around change monitoring on Core Data.
+Let's add the implementation around change observing on Core Data.

-Core Data allows you to monitor changes to data on Core Data using [NSFetchedResultsControllerDelegate](https://developer.apple.com/documentation/coredata/nsfetchedresultscontrollerdelegate).
+Core Data allows you to observe changes to data on Core Data using [NSFetchedResultsControllerDelegate](https://developer.apple.com/documentation/coredata/nsfetchedresultscontrollerdelegate).

-So we will create a custom Publisher containing this monitoring process.
+So we will create a custom Publisher containing this observing process.

 ```swift
 protocol CoreDataModel {